-- Upgrading of the Institute's network infrastructure to a managed service from FLOW/CBS which provides for greater integration within the Institute.
-This helped to achieve higher network availability, reduced downtime. maintain accessibility and improve robustness to meet the daily operations.
+- Upgrading of the Institute's network infrastructure to a service from managed FLOW/CBS which provides for greater integration within the Institute.
+This helped to achieve network higher availability, reduced downtime, maintain accessibility and improve robustness to meet the daily operations.
 The system also facilitated interconnectivity of field offices with the head office as each office was equipped with telephone, data communication and internet service.
-This further enhanced the data collection and retrieval functions of the eDaCS platform. - Replacement of the telephone system with a cloud-based telephony service from FLOW/CBS.
-This realized significant cost savings in initial expenditure capital and operation cost.
-This system also allows the flexibility to add and remove handsets, features and capabilities on demand while lowering the organization's total cost of ownership.

-Improvement in hardware including upgrades to the tablet computers used in data collection and server computers to improve the robustness of the eDaCS platform.
+This further enhanced the data collection and retrieval functions of the eDaCS platform. - Replacement of the telephone system with a cloud-based service from telephony FLOW/CBS.
+This realized significant cost savings in initial capital expenditure and operation cost.
+This system also allows the flexibility to add and remove handsets, features and capabilities on demand while lowering the organization's total cost of ownership. - Improvement in hardware including upgrades to the tablet computers used in data collection and server computers to improve the robustness of the eDaCS platform.
 This will help to resolve data delivery issues and also establish a foundation to better network manage accessibility and improve security.